2 Days in Belfast with Kids

 Belfast with kids?
 That’s a good question… To be honest, we didn’t know much about Belfast prior to visiting, but it turned out to be a pretty fun place to take the kids.
-There are lots of kid-friendly attractions including a giant kissable fish, the modern Titanic Belfast museum, Game of Thrones filming locations and much more.
+There are lots of kid-friendly attractions, including a giant kissable fish, Titanic Belfast, Game of Thrones sights, and more.
+Keep reading for our 2-day itinerary for Belfast with kids, plus a short video from our family trip so you can see what it was like for yourself.

 This post contains compensated links.